 This study opens up at least two side projects, potentially to be conducted by an undergraduate research assistant.
 One would be linking bird frugivory to seed shadow using seed trays placed under different mesohabitats.
 For example, the trays could be placed under nurse shrubs, cacti, and open spaces.
 This would help complete the circle of my thesis chapters.
 Additionally, by collecting fruit and seed samples, a collaborator could identify nutrition offered to bird species by facilitating cactus species.
 This would offer a better understanding of the importance of these cactus species to the community structure.

 References

+Lortie, C. J., Filazzola, A. and Sotomayor, D. A. 2016.
+Functional assessment of animal interactions with shrub-facilitation complexes: a formal synthesis and conceptual framework. - Functional Ecology 30: 41-51.

 Andre, J. M. 2006.
 “Vascular Flora of the Granite Mountains, San Bernardino County: An Annotated Checklist.”
 Crossosoma 32 (2): 38–74.